 HMO stands for Health Management Organization.
 These plans will only cover the cost of services with an in-network provider, which means your provider must be contracted with your insurance company.
-The only HMO plan accepted by CAS is Blue Cross Blue Shield (BCBS).
-If you have an HMO plan other than BCBS, CAS can offer you a self-pay arrangement, but will be unable to accept your insurance plan as an in-network provider.
+The only HMO plans accepted by CAS are Aetna, Blue Cross Blue Shield (BCBS) and some United Healthcare Student Resources (UHCSR) plans.
+If you have a different HMO plan, CAS can offer you a self-pay arrangement, but will be unable to accept your insurance plan as an in-network provider.

 PPO stands for Preferred Provider Organization.
 Most PPO plans permit you to choose any provider, including providers who are not “in network” (contracted) with your insurance company.
 CAS can accept any PPO plan.
-If you have a Blue Cross Blue Shield (BCBS) PPO plan or certain United Healthcare Student Resources (UHCSR) PPO plans, CAS will accept your plan as an in-network provider.
-If you have any other PPO plan, CAS can accept your plan as an out-of-network provider.
+If you have an Aetna PPO, Blue Cross Blue Shield (BCBS) PPO or certain United Healthcare Student Resources (UHCSR) PPO plans, CAS will accept your plan as an in-network provider.
+If you have any other PPO plan, CAS can generally accept your plan as an out-of-network provider.
 In either case, CAS will submit insurance claims and collect reimbursement directly from your insurance company, although you are still financially responsible for any cost-sharing required by your insurance plan, including deductibles, copays, and/or coinsurances.

 Your insurance card may indicate if your plan is an HMO or PPO or you can call your insurance company to inquire.
 Our intake coordinator can also call your insurance company on your behalf to determine if you have an HMO or PPO plan.